jg-rp/python-jsonpath/docs/pointers.md

 example_data = {"foo": {"bar": [1, 2, 3]}, "baz": False}

 pointer = JSONPointer("/foo/bar/0")
-print(pointer.exists())  # True
+print(pointer.exists(example_data))  # True

 pointer = JSONPointer("/foo/bar/9")
-print(pointer.exists())  # False
+print(pointer.exists(example_data))  # False

 pointer = JSONPointer("/baz")
-print(pointer.exists())  # True
+print(pointer.exists(example_data))  # True
 ```

 ## `join(*parts)`

 **_New in version 0.9.0_**

 Join this pointer with _parts_.
 Each part is expected to be a JSON Pointer string, possibly without a leading slash.
-If a part does have a leading slash, the previous pointer is ignored and a new `JSONPath` is created, and processing of remaining parts continues.
+If a part does have a leading slash, the previous pointer is ignored and a new `JSONPointer` is created, and processing of remaining parts continues.

 `join()` is equivalent to using the slash (`/`) operator for each argument.